Konica Auto S

 The lens of its successor the Auto S2 is regarded as one of the all time greats, but the fast, sharp lens of the Konica Auto S is also renowned for its speed and high resolving power.
 “Its amazingly high resolution at all stops, edge-to-edge, has earned it a reputation none can equal… The lens is the ‘heart’ of the camera, and picture quality can never be better than

-The built in lens hood and cleaner geometric design of the front of the Auto S, combined with the lack of Konica branding (not our favourite logo) on the front could draw you away from an Auto S2, especially as you can still expect fantastic results from the lens.
+The built in lens hood and cleaner geometric design of the front of the Auto S, combined with the lack of Konica branding (not the best logo) on the front could draw you away from an Auto S2, especially as you can still expect fantastic results from the lens.

 Note from the manual: